-Tuesdays and Thursdays during first half of fall semester.
+Tuesdays and Thursdays during the second half of the fall semester.
 You are automatically enrolled in a course section with your cohort.
 See Canvas for the meeting times and the classroom.

 Deliverables

 Your grade for the course will be based on the following components: